Daesh leader al-Baghdadi killed in US military raid, Trump says

 "The fight against Daesh is a cornerstone of Turkey's counter-terror operations in Syria.
 We will continue to hunt down and bring to justice all Daesh terrorists, including those that the terrorist organization PKK/YPG released from prisons in recent weeks.," he added.

-"We will cooperate with source countries to ensure the repatriation of foreign terrorist fighters that joined Daesh."
+"We will cooperate with source countries to ensure the repatriation of foreign terrorist fighters that joined Daesh," he indicated.

+Trump's speech confirmed what Turkish officials have said as he thanked Turkey various times for its support in this operation.
+He said that Turkey "was terrific," and knew U.S. forces "were moving in" on al-Baghdadi.
+Trump's words were not surprising since Turkey has always been one of the main countries that has fought against Daesh.
+Turkish security forces have been involved in a long-running campaign to rid Turkey of Daesh terrorists.
+The terrorist group is blamed for a string of terror attacks in Turkey that killed dozens of people over the past three years in Istanbul and Ankara as well as cities in the southeast.
+Military operations in Syria and Iraq led to a rapid decline in Daesh territories and the number of its militants.
+Turkey helped the Syrian moderate opposition, the Free Syrian Army (FSA), regain control of a number of Daesh-controlled towns in an operation in 2016.
+Foreigners looking to join Daesh in Syria have mostly attempted to use Turkey as their crossing point.
+Turkey has taken significant measures against foreign Daesh members and has urged Western countries for intelligence cooperation.
+According to official figures, 2,000 people were arrested and 7,000 others deported in operations against Daesh in Turkey, while around 70,000 people were denied entry to Turkey over their suspected links to the terrorist group.
+However, despite Trump's grateful attitude, the Pentagon expressed that they were expecting Trump to have thanked the PKK's Syrian affiliate the YPG more, to whom Trump did not give credit to.

 A senior Iraqi security official told the AP that Iraqi intelligence played a part in the operation.
 Al-Baghdadi and his wife detonated explosive vests they were wearing during the U.S. commando operation, according to the official, who was not authorized to publicly discuss the sensitive information and spoke on condition of anonymity.
 He added that other Daesh leaders were killed in the attack.